Military Training Areas

 This is the only range where there is not a simple diversion for use when firing is taking place.
 It is also along a really spectacular section of coast, and so you should plan to reach this section when the path through is open.
 Within the range boundary and close to the Coast Path are the Lulworth fossilised forest and the Tyneham (a small village abandoned when the land was acquired by the military during World War 2) and these are both worth a visit.

-The Lulworth Range walks and Tyneham Villages are OPEN to the public every weekend in 2016 with the exception of the following, when they will be CLOSED:
+The Lulworth Range walks and Tyneham Villages are open to the public every weekend in 2017.
+With the exception of the following, when they will be CLOSED:

 - 14th/15th January 2017